 We do have a checks and balances system and co-equal branches of government.

-Dana Rohrbacher is going to join us from California in a minute.
+If you want to be a part of the program, Dana Rohrbacher is going to join us from California in a minute.

-Uh a congressman, he's been fighting for answers also.
+A congressman, he's been fighting for answers also.

 He deserves a lot of credit.

-All right, as we continue with uh the former Speaker of the House, soon to be releasing his next book, Trump's America.
+All right, as we continue with the former Speaker of the House, soon to be releasing his next book, Trump's America.

-Uh Newt Gingrich is with us.
+Newt Gingrich is with us.

 Let's talk about the 2018 election.

-Um, the a lot of people in the press have been talking about this big blue wave.
+A lot of people in the press have been talking about this big blue wave.

-It historically, mid midterm elections don't go well for the party in power at the White House.
+Historically, midterm elections don't go well for the party in power at the White House.

-Uh, why do I think all bets are off in terms of predictions this year?
+Why do I think all bets are off in terms of predictions this year?

-Uh and these are all the folks who don't get what's going on.
+And these are all the folks who don't get what's going on.

-I think it might not even be that by the time we get to election day.
+I think it might not even be that by the time we get to Election Day.

-Uh watching the Democratic Party self-destruct in these primaries is amazing.
+Watching the Democratic Party self-destruct in these primaries is amazing.

-Uh they're nominating uh in in Houston, they nominated an openly anti-Semitic candidate.
+They nominated an openly anti-Semitic candidate.

-Uh that you know, not even claiming to be a Democrat.
+Not even claim to be a Democrat.

-So, in a very real sense, you're seeing a brand new Sanders wing of the Democratic Party emerge that is so far to the left.
+So in a very real sense, you're seeing a brand new Sanders wing of the Democratic Party emerge that is so far to the left.

-I mean, in the age of Venezuela and the collapse of socialism and the human pain of the Cuban system, how could anybody think that in a general election socialism is going to work?
+I mean, in the age of Venezuela and the collapse of socialism and the human pain of the Cuban system, how could anybody think that in a general election, socialism is going to work?

-I gotta actually say goodbye.
+I got to actually say goodbye.

-I'm looking at my clock, I'm a little long here.
+I'm a little long here.

 Former Speaker of the House, Newt Gingrich, we always love having you, sir.